DabTheMatt/balance/README.md

 The Balance App project is a Non Profit project, however we are looking for patrons of change who might be willing to donate funds for the development of the app.

-We hope that the development of the application will not only bring about a change in our spending habits, social awareness and community spirit, but will also help in the development of the social startup "INSPIRO UP", and in the future INSPIRO UP” will financially support the construction of an independent community center in Poland, where INSPIRO has operated for many years.
+We hope that the development of the application will not only bring about a change in our spending habits, social awareness and community spirit, but will also help in the development of the social startup "INSPIRO UP".
+In the future “INSPIRO UP” will financially support the construction of an independent community center in Poland, where INSPIRO has operated for many years.
 Inspiro created a community centre that was a safe haven for people from all walks of life focusing on education, self development, socializing, culture, art and building a civil society.

 We dream about INSPIRO being able to exist again and we believe that the development of the Balance App and work on this project will help us make this dream come true.